SSPICE-Lab/amr-low-rate-snn/README.md

-# Towards Hardware-Efficient Modulation Recognition using Low-Rate Spiking Neural Networks
+# High Accuracy RF Modulation Recognition using Low-Dimensional Encoder-based SNN

-This repository contains the code for the paper "Towards Hardware-Efficient Modulation Recognition using Low-Rate Spiking Neural Networks," by [Sai Sanjeet](https://scholar.google.com/citations?user=vMHDxGIAAAAJ) and [Bibhu Datta Sahoo](https://scholar.google.com/citations?user=AuzF4ScAAAAJ).
+This repository contains the code for the paper "High Accuracy RF Modulation Recognition using Low-Dimensional Encoder-based SNN" by [Sai Sanjeet](https://scholar.google.com/citations?user=vMHDxGIAAAAJ) and [Bibhu Datta Sahoo](https://scholar.google.com/citations?user=AuzF4ScAAAAJ).

 If you have any questions, please feel free to reach out to the authors. email: syerragu@buffalo.edu